-The DAPER model (Heckerman et al., 2004) formulates a probabilistic framework for an entity relationship database model.
+The DAPER model (Heckerman et al., 2004) formu-

+lates a probabilistic framework for an entity relationship database model.
 The DAPER model consists of entity classes, relationship classes, attribute classes and arc classes, as well as local distribution classes and constraint classes.
 Figure 1 shows an example of a DAPER model for a universe of students, courses and grades.
-The entity classes specify classes of objects in the real world, e.g. Student and Course shown as rectangles in Figure 1.
+The entity classes specify classes of objects in the real world, e.g. Student shown as rectangles in Figure 1.
 The relationship class represents interaction among entity classes.
-It is shown as a diamond-shaped node with dashed lines linked to the related entity classes.
-For example, the relationship, Take(s, c) indicates that a student s takes a class c.
+It is shown as a diamond-shaped node with dashed lines linked to the related entity classes, e.g. the relationship Take(s,c) indicates that a student s takes a class c.
 Attribute classes describe properties of entities or relationships.
 Attribute classes are connected to the corresponding entity/relationship class by a dashed line.
-For example, associated with courses is the attribute class Course.Difficulty.
-The attribute class θ in Figure 1 represents the parameters specifying the probability of student's grade in different configurations (i.e. course's difficulty and student's IQ).
-The arc classes shown as solid arrows from "parent" to "child" represent probabilistic dependencies among corresponding attributes.
+For example, associated with courses is the attribute class Course.
+Difficulty.
+The attribute class θ in Figure 1 represents the parameters specifying the probability of student's grade in different configurations.
+The arc classes shown as solid arrows represent probabilistic dependencies among corresponding attributes.
 For example, the solid arrow from Student.IQ to Course.Grade specifies the fact that student's grade probabilistically depends on student's IQ.
 For more details please refer to (Heckerman et al., 2004).
-A relationship attribute might have the special attribute Exist with Exist = 0 indicating that the relationship does not exist (Getoor et al., 2003).
+A relationship class might have the special attribute Exist with Exist= 0 indicating that the relationship does not exist (Getoor et al., 2003).
 Given particular instantiations of entities and relationships a ground Bayesian network can be formed which consists of all attributes in the domain linked by the resulting arc classes.